mraleson/piku/README.md

 # Quick Start

 ### Installation
-Piku is a command line tool that can be installed on Windows, macOS, and Linux using pip3.
+Piku is a command line tool that can be installed on Windows, macOS, and Linux using pip3 or pipx.

 ```
-pip install --user piku
+pipx install piku
 ```

 ### Usage